laravel/nova-docs/4.0/resources/relationships.md

 ## HasManyThrough

 The `HasManyThrough` field corresponds to a `hasManyThrough` Eloquent relationship.
 For example, a `Country` model might have many `Post` models through an intermediate `User` model.
 In this example, you could easily gather all blog posts for a given country.
-To display this relationship inside Nova, you can add it to your Nova resource:
+To display this relationship within Nova, you may add it to your Nova resource:

 ```php
 use Laravel\Nova\Fields\HasManyThrough;